AME Assisted - All Classes - Thrombocytopenia

 The Examiner must defer to the AMCD or Region if:

-- Any new treatment is initiated such as IVIG, high dose steroids, platelet transfusion, splenectomy (as treatment, not traumatic), or others; and
+- Any new treatment is initiated such as IVIG, high dose steroids, platelet transfusion, splenectomy (as treatment, not traumatic), or others; or

 - Platelet count falls below 50,000/microL